Skim17555/fan_page_app/README.md

     flutter run --no-sound-null-safety

 If the above command does not work, go to settings -> Workspace -> Dark & Flutter.
-Look for Dart: Flutter Additional Args and click Add Item to insert "--no-sound-null-safety".
-Do the same for Dart: Analyzer Additional Args
+Look for Dart: Flutter Run Additional Args and click Add Item to insert "--no-sound-null-safety".
+Do the same for Dart: Vm Additional Args.

 If it still does not work, go to 'settings.json' and add the following: